Floer theory and flips: Homotopies

-\subsection{Homotopies}
+\section{Homotopies}

-The morphism of homotopy-associative algebras constructed above is a homotopy equivalence of \ainfty algebras by an argument using {\em twice-quilted disks}.
-A twice-quilted disk is defined in the same way as once-quilted disks, but with two interior circles that are either equal or with the second contained inside the first, say with radii $\rho_1 < \rho_2$.
+The morphism of Fukaya algebras constructed in Theorem \ref{samedegree} is a homotopy equivalence by an argument using {\em twice-quilted disks}.
+A twice-quilted disk $(C,Q_1,Q_2)$ is defined in the same way as once-quilted disks, but with two interior circles $Q_1,Q_2 \subset C$ that are either equal $Q_1 = Q_2$ or with the second $Q_2 \subset \on{int}(Q_1)$ contained inside the first, say with radii $\rho_1 < \rho_2$.
 The moduli space of twice-quilted treed disks is a cell complex constructed in a similar way to the space of once-quilted treed disks.
-We denote the moduli space with $n$ leaves and two quiltings by $\ol{\M}_{n,2}$.
-We show in Figure \ref{twicecol} the moduli space of twice-quilted stable disks $\ol{\M}_{n,2}$ without trees in the case $ n = 2$.
-The moduli space $\ol{\M}_{2,2}$ is a pentagon whose vertices correspond to the expressions
+Denote the moduli space with $n$ leaves and two quiltings by $\ol{\M}_{n,2}$.
+As before the moduli space admits a stratification by combinatorial type.
+The combinatorial type of a twice-quilted disk $(C,Q_1,Q_2)$ with boundary markings is a tree